2022 Online Summer Courses

-To consult the poster of the Online Summer Courses, click on this link.
+Consult the poster of the 2022 Online Summer Courses here.

 The programme consists of a General Course and a series of Special Courses.
 For an explanation of the difference between the General Course and the Special Courses click here.
 Attendees will be able to follow three lectures of 50 minutes each per day from Monday to Friday throughout the three weeks of the Public International Law or the Private International Law session, or throughout both sessions.

 DAILY TIME TABLE

-- 11:00 – 11:50: General Course (Public International Law session and 2nd and 3rd weeks of the Private International Law session; Special lectures in tribute to Professor Emmanuel Gaillard will be offered during the 1st week of the Private International Law session)
+- 11:40 – 12:30: General Course (Public International Law session and 2nd and 3rd weeks of the Private International Law session; Special lectures in tribute to Professor Emmanuel Gaillard will be offered during the 1st week of the Private International Law session)

-N.B.: The duration of each lecture can vary between 50 and 60 minutes.
-The times mentioned are therefore indicative.
-The first and the last day of the courses will include a few extra videos, such as the Opening and Closing Speech of the Secretary-General, and will therefore be somewhat longer.
+N.B.: The first and the last day of the courses will start later and include a few extra videos, such as the Opening and Closing Speech of the Secretary-General, and will therefore be somewhat longer.

 The daily lecture sessions are offered in blocks and include breaks.
 Each daily session can be followed by registered attendees either live on Zoom at The Hague local time, or at any other time on Vimeo, for the duration of three weeks after their initial broadcast.

-An attendee who is in a vastly different time zone from The Hague will, for example, be able to choose to follow the sessions from Monday 5 July (Public International Law) or 26 July (Private International Law) at any time of his/her preference until 19 July or 9 August, and so on.
+This means that an attendee who is in a vastly different time zone from The Hague will, for example, be able to view the lectures of Monday, July 11th (Public International Law) or August 1st (Private International Law), at any time of his/her preference until August 1st or 22nd, respectively, and so on.

 ADMISSION AND REGISTRATION FEES